oracle/oracle-database-operator/docs/dbcs/provisioning/clone_from_database.md

 dbcssystem.database.oracle.com/dbcssystem-clone created
 ```

-2. Monitor the Oracle DB Operator Pod `pod/oracle-database-operator-controller-manager-665874bd57-g2cgw` for the progress of the OBDS VMDB creation of PDBs.
+2. Monitor the Oracle DB Operator Pod `pod/oracle-database-operator-controller-manager-665874bd57-g2cgw` to follow the progress of the OBDS VMDB creation of PDBs.

 NOTE: Check the DB Operator Pod name in your environment.